 It looks like a bird from the age of dinosaurs, and that’s exactly what it is.
 With legs like sledgehammers and claws like knives, the cassowary doesn’t run — it charges.

-A single kick can break bones or slice a man open.
+Its claw can open a man from belly to chest in a single kick.
 Farmers in Australia and even zookeepers have fallen to this bird’s fury.

 They may look exotic, even comical, but underestimate them and you’ll realize: birds aren’t supposed to be this deadly.